vivekseth/basic-web-app/readme.md

 * Use server-side rendering

+* Unify node_modules for server and client

+* Use a React UI kit

+* How does react-router worth with authentication?
+If a user is logged in, a path may look different.

+* Server-size hot-reload

+* Optimize request to render time

 * Split up app into multiple components

-* Optimize request to render time
+* [DONE] client-side hot-reload

-* Use babel to transpile JSX and ES5 syntax files
+* [DONE] Use babel to transpile JSX and ES5 syntax files

-* Server-size and client-side hot-reload

-* Use a React UI kit

-* Try out Vue.js
+* [DONE] Use react-router to render different paths.